-As an inspector, one of the dirties, grimiest, spidery-webbyest, places I go is in the crawl space.
+As an inspector, one of the dirtiest, grimiest, spidery-webbiest, places I go is in the crawl space.
 Most of the time the home buyer says, “take lots of pictures and let me know if there’s a problem”.
 Crawl spaces have many uses and reasons they are part of a home design.
-Let’s discuss why we have them, what challenges there present, and then how to manage them.
+Let’s discuss why we have them, what challenges theypresent, and then how to manage them.

 Why do we have them in the first place?
 Can’t we have either a basement or a slab?
 Well, we could have one or the other, but there are several reasons, good ones, to have a crawl space.
-The main purpose of a crawl space is to promote air circulation through the home and to allow access to critical support systems.
-Such as electrical wiring, plumbing (which may include the water heater), and the HVAC (Heating-Ventilation-Air Conditioning) system, these would take up needed space in the main living area.
+The main purpose of a crawl space is to promote air circulation through the home and to allow access to critical support systems, such as electrical wiring, plumbing (which may include the water heater), and the HVAC (Heating-Ventilation-Air Conditioning) system.
+Without a crawlspace, these would take up needed space in the main living area.
 What we give up in convenience we make up for in convenience (what?).
 We may give up easy access to the HVAC system to gain 20 square feet in the kitchen, likely a good trade.

 There are several challenges that we face in managing the crawl space.